madtheos/ha-mqtt-vginverter/README.md

-# HA-VGINV
+# HA-VGINV Crashy Edition

+This is the initial version of this script that crashes the smart parts of the inverter.
+The difference is that this version disconnects and reconnects every time it needs to poll, which apparently causes a memory leak in the ESP32 inside and causes it to go offline in a day or two.
+No vital functions are disrupted by this, as only the ESP32 seems to be crashing, not the main controller.

+I was able to restore function only by disconnecting and reconnecting the storage battery.

+On the other hand, you can crash SolSmart inverters without physical access if you bring a bluetooth-capable device near them running this script or a phone app making constant bluetooth LE requests.
+Don't do this.

+Original description:

 This script reads status information from the VGInverter/SolSmart 1450 (possibly others) over Bluetooth, and sends the data to Home Assistant over MQTT.
 Information such as battery level, load percentage, charge/discharge current, mains voltage, etc.

-## Caveat:

-On the VGuard Solsmart 1450 this was tested on, there is a bug in the inverter that causes the "smart" features to crash in a day or two.

-No vital functions are disrupted by this, only the ESP32 in the device seems to be crashing, not the main controller.

-I was able to restore function only by disconnecting and reconnecting the storage battery.
-It seems this script is not practical until VGuard fixes the bug and updates the firmware.
-Which is likely never.
-YMMV.

-On the other hand, you can crash SolSmart inverters without physical access if you bring a bluetooth-capable device near them running this script or a phone app making constant bluetooth LE requests.

 ## Installation: